 Before determining what we do with employee experience, let us look at the Salesforce survey finding on the experience advantage.

-Salesforce Survey – Takeaways of the Experience Advantage.
+Salesforce Survey – The Advantages of Good Employee Experience

 - Companies are leaving money on the table.
 Breaking silos between employee experience and customer experience can lead to a massive opportunity for revenue growth of up to 50% or more.

 - Companies think they have to choose between prioritizing employee or customer experiences.
 And customer experience is winning.
 Approximately nine in 10 C-suite members (88%) say employees are encouraged to focus on customers’ needs above all else, even though the C-suite knows that a powerful customer experience starts with an employee-first approach.

 - There is a disconnect between C-suite perception and employee experience.